File Claim With Other Driver’s Insurance

 Failure to transfer the ownership of the second-hand bought car creates a conflict in the policy information.
-It may cause rejection of claims in the event of an accident.
+It may cause the rejection of claims in the event of an accident.

 The claims adjuster computes the value of your damaged vehicle.
 They also estimate the settlement offer.
 There are cases when claim payouts will be lower than you expected because of insurance coverage and limits.

 Negotiate with your insurance company if you’re not satisfied with their settlement offer.
 Provide the needed documents to support the settlement amount you are asking for.
 Provide related documents such as medical records, repair shop estimates, police records, and similar cases.
 Review your policy about your rights to choose the replacement of car crash parts as it affects the estimation of repair costs.

 We shop for the right auto insurance for your needs.
 We make sure you and your passengers are covered for any eventuality.
 Start a Quote!